johnnyweng1973/java/spring-webflux/readme.txt

 4. Client class
    1. WebClientUtil

-   WebClientUtil is annotated with @Component and it is created as a bean through Context.getBean(WebClientUtil.class).
+   WebClientUtil is annotated with @Component and its instance is created as a bean through Context.getBean(WebClientUtil.class).
 In java every class has a class object which include the meta info .
+      1.1 WebClient builder
-   WebClientUtil include an instance of WebClient.
+   WebClientUtil includes an instance of WebClient.
 It's constructor required a WebClient.builder.
 Spring framework will create an instance of WebClient.Builder and push it into this constructor and a WebClient will be created with this builder.
    WebClient is an interface and Builder is another interface defined inside this interface.
-   Builder is a

-4.
+   WebClient is a high-level and fluent API for making Http requests and handle responses.
+   Builder is a mutable one which means it supports chained method calls on it and step by step configuring the WebClient.
+      1.2 send http request and handle response through a chained method calls http request sending and response handling are implmented. this.client.get().uri("/api/users").accept(MediaType.APPLICATION_JSON)
+				 .retrieve()
+				 .bodyToMono(String.class)
+			     .subscribe(customName -> System.out.println("webclient recevie " + customName))
+		         ;
+   retrieve() will send out http request and retrun a mono object the following calls are used to manupilate the object.
+In this case, it will change mono data to http response body in string format and print it out.
+     1.3 logging and ExchangeFilterFunction
+     ExchangeFilterFunction is a functional interface. it has two types: request and response filter fucntions. you can declare it with lambda function. it is a paratmer of method filter().
+This filter function will apply to all http request and response in this webclient. you can
+     logging function can be implmeneted in ExchangeFilterFunction and call method filter() to set it to WebClient logging function come from slf4j module. all instances of WebclientUtil share one logger instance and it is thread-safe.